Enys Men

-Enys Men (Stone Island) is a 2022 British experimental psychological folk horror film shot, composed, written and directed by Mark Jenkin, and starring Mary Woodvine, Edward Rowe, Flo Crowe and John Woodvine.
+Enys Men (Stone Island) is a 2022 British experimental psychological folk horror film shot, composed, written and directed by Mark Jenkin, and starring Mary Woodvine, Edward Rowe, Flo Crowe and John Woodvine in his final film role.
 Set in 1973, the film follows a lone wildlife volunteer who begins experiencing nightmarish scenarios while residing on an island off the Cornish coast.

 Inspired by local Cornish landmarks such as The Merry Maidens stone circle, Jenkin filmed Enys Men on location in West Penwith in the spring of 2021.
 The film was shot on 16 mm film during the COVID-19 lockdown, and the crew prioritised creating a small carbon footprint during production.

 Enys Men premiered in the Directors' Fortnight section of the 2022 Cannes Film Festival.
 The film was released theatrically in the United Kingdom of 13 January 2023 by the British Film Institute, while Neon distributed the film in a limited release in North America on 31 March 2023.
 The film grossed $582,353 at the international box office, and received largely favorable reviews from film critics.

 Plot

 In 1973 on an uninhabited island off the Cornish coast, a wildlife volunteer's daily observations of a rare flower turn into a metaphysical journey that forces her as well as the viewer to question what is real and what is nightmare.

 The only feature that suggests a continuous flow of time (though highly sped up) is the appearance of a fruticose lichen growing on the flowers over three days and simultaneously on the protagonist's body.
-She has a nebulous relationship with a sinister standing stone, a teenage girl who may be her daughter or younger self, a mysterious preacher who may be her father, a group of older women, and another group of young girls, a collection of ghostly miners who haunt the island's tunnels, and her sole human contact, a fisherman with whom she may have once been in love.
+She has a nebulous relationship with a sinister standing stone, a teenage girl who may be her daughter or younger self, a mysterious preacher who may be her father, a group of older women, another group of young girls, a collection of ghostly miners who haunt the island's tunnels, and her sole human contact, a fisherman with whom she may have once been in love.